fionaEyoung/intro-to-github/github-workshop/README.md

 # GitHub Workshop Folder

-Hello and Welcome to the Git Good Workshop!
+Hello and Welcome to this Github Workshop!

 This folder contains the materials and slides for the _Git Good: Introduction to GitHub_ workshop.